Marry Me a Little (musical): History

 The musical originally was staged by the off-off-Broadway Production Company.
-It opened on October 29, 1980 and closed December 28, 1980.
-It re-opened March 12, 1981 at the off-Broadway Actor's Playhouse, where it ran for 96 performances.
-Directed by Rene and choreographed by Don Johanson, it starred Craig Lucas and Suzanne Henry.
-On June 7, 1982 the musical opened at the King's Head Theatre, London, directed by Robert Cushman and choreographed by Dennis Grimaldi.
+It opened on October 29, 1980, and closed on December 28, 1980.
+It re-opened on March 12, 1981, at the Off-Broadway Actor's Playhouse, where it ran for 96 performances.
+Directed by René and choreographed by Don Johanson, it starred Craig Lucas and Suzanne Henry.
+On June 7, 1982, the musical opened at the King's Head Theatre, London, directed by Robert Cushman and choreographed by Dennis Grimaldi.
 In 1983, it saw its West Coast professional premiere at The Met Theatre in West Hollywood, directed and choreographed by Gary Mascaro and starring Brad Maule (General Hospital) and Pamela Hall (1776).
-The revue has been performed in US regional theaters such as GroundWorks Theatre, Nashville, Tennessee in March 2009 and the Cincinnati Playhouse in the Park, Cincinnati, Ohio, in May 2009.
+The revue has been performed in US regional theaters such as GroundWorks Theatre, Nashville, Tennessee, in March 2009 and the Cincinnati Playhouse in the Park, Cincinnati, Ohio, in May 2009.

 In late 1998 actor Steve Gideon proposed a revival of the work with the casting of a male same-sex couple to play the leads.
 He approached Stephen Sondheim with the idea and was given permission.
-The new version of the work debuted at the Celebration Theatre in Hollywood, CA in 1999.
+The new version of the work debuted at the Celebration Theatre in Hollywood, California, in 1999.

-In 2008, Marry Me a Little was performed in South Africa in a production starring David Fick opposite Talia Egelhof and then Nathan Fredericks in two successive runs of the show at the Intimate Theatre in Cape Town from 28 June - 5 July.
+In 2008, Marry Me a Little was performed in South Africa in a production starring David Fick opposite Talia Egelhof, and then opposite Nathan Fredericks, in two successive runs of the show at the Intimate Theatre in Cape Town from 28 June – 5 July.
 The production was directed by Jacqui Kowen, with musical direction by Victor Tichart.

 In 2012, the Off-Broadway Keen Company presented a new version of Marry Me a Little starring Jason Tam and Lauren Molina.
 This production included several new songs and a new concept.
-The production was directed by Jonathan Silverstein and started previews September 11, 2012, opening October 2, 2012 at the Clurman Theatre at Theatre Row.
+The production was directed by Jonathan Silverstein and started previews on September 11, 2012, opening on October 2, 2012, at the Clurman Theatre on Theatre Row.
 Both Stephen Sondheim and Craig Lucas were involved in the project.